-18.1 Every Quarter the Board will be updated on the KPI's for the Association which will contain the Gross Rent Arrears figure as a %.

-- 18.2 The Housing Services Manager has delegated authority to pursue recovery action to the final stages, the Board will only become involved with individual cases once decree has been granted. - 18.3 The eviction report will be presented to the Chairperson and Vice Chairperson detailing the payment history, summary of the case, with a recommendation from the Housing Services Manager as to the proposed action to be taken. - 18.4 The Housing Services Manager will notify the Board of this decision at the next Board meeting.
+- 18.1 Every Quarter the Board will be updated on the KPI's for the Association which will contain the Gross Rent Arrears figure as a %. - 18.2 The Head of Housing Servicesh as delegated authority to pursue recovery action to the final stages, the Board will only become involved with individual cases once decree has been granted. - 18.3 The eviction report will be presented to the Chairperson and Vice Chairperson detailing the payment history, summary of the case, with a recommendation from the Head of Housing Services as to the proposed action to be taken. - 18.4 The Head of Housing Services will notify the Board of this decision at the next Board meeting.